-Daniel J. Hynan, Ph.D. has been in full-time practice as a clinical psychologist for 30 years.
-Since the early 1990s, he has focused much of his practice on conducting evaluations of child custody, time sharing (visitation), parents potentially moving out of state with children (removal), and other parenting matters.
+Daniel J. Hynan, Ph.D., ABAP has been in full-time practice as a clinical psychologist for over 30 years.
+Since the early 1990s, he has focused much of his practice on conducting evaluations of the allocation of parental responsibilities (child custody), including parenting time, decision-making, relocation (move away), and other parenting matters.
 Throughout the multiple hundreds of evaluations that he has conducted, he has always had a goal of working to shed light on what is in children’s best interest.

 Dr. Hynan has practiced psychotherapy throughout his entire professional career.
 He regularly carries out individual, marital and family therapy.

 His presentation on Parenting Plans at the 2017 AFCC Regional Conference attracted an unusually large audience, and afterward, there was considerable acclaim, such as “terrific” and “my favorite of the conference.”